fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 Above, `RequestResponse` means that operation `greet` receives a request and always sends back a response to clients.
 (Jolie also offers `OneWay` as an alternative, meaning that the client does not need to wait for a response.)
 We then define that `greet` expects requests of type `GreetingRequest` and sends back responses of type `Greeting`.

+Observe that what we have written so far is technology-agnostic, in the sense that our data types correspond to types that would make sense in most technologies.
+This principle is somewhat present also in the interface languages of [protocol buffers](https://developers.google.com/protocol-buffers) and [OpenAPI](https://swagger.io/specification/).
+Some frameworks that used the [Web Services Description Language](https://en.wikipedia.org/wiki/Web_Services_Description_Language) supported binding XML data structures to other formats in HTTP messages.

-An API language should be designed with integration in mind, which points us to adopting _structural typing_.
+Another important aspect when designing an API language with integration in mind is _structural typing_.
 If you are not familiar with structural typing, don't worry: we're going to see what this means [later on](#structural-typing).
 In a nutshell, this means that if a client and a service have defined their data types using different names or other details that do not matter when it comes to how data can be accessed, then these types should be deemed compatible.

 **Principle 2: structural typing.** API languages should support integration by adopting structural typing.